databrary/presentations/crd/crd_curation.md

 We also collected a sample of their data to determine similarities and differences between them.
 This lead us to realize early on that research in this domain is characterized by a diversity of practices from lab to lab.
-As a result, datasets are heterogenously described and organized, which increases the time required to prepare these data for ingesting into a repository after the fact.
+As a result, datasets are heterogeneously described and organized, which increases the time required to prepare these data for ingesting into a repository after the fact.
 Active curation addresses this problem by creating a standardized method for bringing in different types of datasets to begin with.
-By understanding how researchers collect, organize, and analyze these videos and metadata, we were able to fashion a user-facing repository that accomodated a diversity of existing data management practices.
+By understanding how researchers collect, organize, and analyze these videos and metadata, we were able to fashion a user-facing repository that accommodated a diversity of existing data management practices.
 This exploration resulted in a system which uses a data model that reflects how researchers already view the different components of their data and employs interfaces with which researchers are already familiar.

 ##IMPLEMENTATION